Franklin Templeton Investments Review

 Fund Examples

 We also found FLAU, the Franklin FTSE Australia ETF.
-This fund invests in Australian securities, tracking the FTSE Australia Capped Index.
-It holds both large-cap and mid-cap stocks.
+As the name indicates, this fund invests in Australian securities.
+More specifically, it tracks the FTSE Australia RIC Capped Index, also described by Franklin Templeton as the FTSE Australia Capped Index.
+The ETF holds both large-cap and mid-cap stocks.

 Digital Tools